 You have to have faith in a higher power.

-There is a Japanese author by the name of Masaru Emoto.
-What he has found is that our thoughts, how positive or negative we think can even have the power to change the shape of water droplets before they are frozen
+Masaru Emoto, a Japanese author, found that our thoughts have the power to change the shape of water droplets before they are frozen

-He says that if human speech or thoughts are directed at water droplets before they are frozen, images of the resulting water crystals will be beautiful or ugly depending upon whether the words or thoughts were negative or positive.
+What happens?
+Images of the resulting water crystals will be beautiful or ugly depending upon whether the words or thoughts the person uses.

 If our body is made up mostly of water this is a clear demonstration of the importance of positive thinking.

 Focus on health

 3. Be thankful for your health.
 There are many who don't have the same capabilities as you and I have and yet how often do we take these things for granted.

 Is it early on in your training block?
 Everything seems to hurt right?
 You're sore in places you didn't think you could be sore at.
 You're tendons and ligaments are aching.

 Guess what, there are children at St. Jude Hospital who are dying of cancer.
 Be thankful you can go out and run.